-Fico told reporters on Thursday he supported plans to send gas to Ukraine but needed to ensure Slovakia gets paid and avoids violating contracts with Gazprom.
+Fico told reporters Thursday he supported projects to send gas to Ukraine but needed to ensure Slovakia gets paid and avoids violating contracts with Gazprom.

-"The optimal solution would be a meeting of representatives of Ukraine, Slovakia, Russia and the European Commission, to discuss conditions under which Slovakia would be involved in reverse flow of gas," Fico told reporters, a statement on the government's website said.
+"The optimal solution would be a meeting of representatives of Ukraine, Slovakia, Russia and the European Commission, to discuss conditions under which Slovakia would be involved in reverse flow of gas," Fico told a news conference, according to the government's website.